-The Council's licensing functions under the Act will be carried out by the Licensing Committee, supported by a number of Licensing Panels and by officers acting under the delegated authority of the committee.
+The Licensing Authority's licensing functions under the Act will be carried out by the Licensing Committee, supported by a number of Licensing Panels and by officers acting under the delegated authority of the committee.
+See Appendix 3

 Where there are no areas of contention it is considered that many of the functions will be largely administrative.
-In the interests of efficiency and effectiveness these will, for the most part, be carried out by officers.
+In the interests of efficiency and effectiveness these will, for the most part, be carried out by authorised officers (as authorised by the Scheme of Delegations).
+Please see the most recent Scheme of Delegations which is published on the Council's website.

-Where there are relevant representations in respect of an application the matter will be determined by the Licensing Committee or one of its subcommittees, as will any application for the review of a licence.
+Where there are relevant representations in respect of an application the matter will be determined by the Licensing Committee or one of its sub-committees, as will any application for the review of a licence.

-Factors which will be considered when considering applications and reviews include;
+Factors which will be considered when considering applications and reviews include:

-- History of the premises operation
+- history of premises operation

-- Compliance history
+- compliance history

-- Attitude of the licence holder
+- attitude of the licence holder

-- Results of interventions
+- results of interventions

-- Consultation with responsible authorities.
+- consultation with responsible authorities

-- The seriousness of any non-compliance
+- the seriousness of non-compliance